 The Hartford can provide you with up to $10 million in coverage, and prior acts are included.
 They have something called FailSafe, which is specifically for tech professions, and bundles things like security liability, data network liability and intellectual liability all in the same policy.
 They also have great customer reviews.
 They don’t have online quoting, though.

-How to Money on E&O Insurance
+How to Find Cheap E&O Insurance?

 Everyone wants a good deal on their E&O insurance: the greatest amount of coverage at the best price.
 Here are a few tips on how to get the best deal.